martintasker/cognito-auth/README.md

 Aims:

-* implement Angular-based `CognitoAuth` service with major cognito authentication functionality, based on Angularization of recipes given in the [amazon-cognito-identity-js](https://github.com/aws/amazon-cognito-identity-js) README
+* implement an Angular `CognitoAuth` service with major cognito authentication functionality, based on recipes given in the [amazon-cognito-identity-js](https://github.com/aws/amazon-cognito-identity-js) README
-* use a uniformly promise-based API to the Angular service (no callbacks)
 * deliver `CognitoAuth` as a ready-to-use library which can be installed in client projects using bower
+* deliver a uniformly promised-based API (no callbacks)
+* underneath the Angular service, deliver a pure JavaScript API, also promise-based, for use in other frameworks, eg React
 * implement a setup script which handles all required AWS setup from the command line with minimal parameterization, with code also available for copying and tweaking
 * implement a demo app using Angular and Boostrap, which gives 100% coverage of `CognitoAuth`,